-- 1. Students are required to comply with all program policies.
-Students should pay particular attention to the following portions of the law: - Students are not permitted to hold patients during radiographic examinations except in dire emergencies. - Students are required to protect patients from unnecessary radiation exposure by using lead shields whenever possible, collimating the x-ray beam to the area of interest, and by selecting appropriate exposure factors. - 2.
-Students are required to wear protective lead during the performance and/or observation of fluoroscopy, C-Arm, portable and any other examination using fluoroscopy. - 3.
-Students are required to wear a radiation-monitoring device (Optically Stimulated Luminescence) on the uniform collar while participating in clinical education at the affiliate hospital.
-Students will return their dosimeter to the program Director every two months. - 4.
-Reports are reviewed by the Program Director are made available to students through WebAccess. - 5.
-Students' annual exposure limits: - A. Total effective dose equivalent:

-50 mSv (5 rems) or

-B. Equivalent annual dose for tissues, organs and to the skin of the whole body or to the skin of any extremity:

-500 mSv (50 rem)

-C. To the lens of the eye:

-0.15 Sv (15 rems)

-- D. Embryo fetus exposure - a.
-Total equivalent dose: 5mSv (500mrem) - b.
-Equivalent dose in 1 month: 0.5 mSv (50 mrem) - 6.
-In any event where a student receives 70% of the annual exposure limit, the event will be investigated by the Program Director and reported to the Clinical Affiliate for further investigation.
+- 1) Students are required to comply with all program policies.
+Students should pay particular attention to the following portions of the policy: - - Students are not permitted to hold patients during radiographic examinations except in dire emergencies. - Students are required to protect patients from unnecessary radiation exposure by using lead shields whenever possible, collimating the x-ray beam to the area of interest, and by selecting appropriate exposure factors. - Students are not permitted to hold image receptors during any radiographic procedure. - 2) Students are required to wear protective lead during the performance and/or observation of fluoroscopy, C-Arm, portable and any other examination using fluoroscopy. - Students are required to wear a radiation-monitoring device (Optically Stimulated Luminescence) on the uniform collar while participating in clinical education at the affiliate hospital and during all radiologic technology laboratory courses.
+Students will return their dosimeter to the program Director every two months. - 4) Reports reviewed by the Program Director are made available to students through WebAccess. - 5) Students' annual exposure limits: - a.
+Total effective dose equivalent: 50 mSv (5 rems) or, - b.
+Equivalent annual dose - for tissues, organs and to the skin of the whole body or to the skin of any extremity: 500 mSv (50 rem) - To the lens of the eye: 0.15 Sv (15 rems) - Embryo fetus exposure - Total equivalent dose: 5mSv (500mrem) - Equivalent dose in 1 month: 0.5 mSv (50 mrem) - 6) In any event where a student receives 7mSv (0.7 rem) in a bimonthly dosimetry period, the event will be investigated by the Program Director and reported to the Clinical Affiliate for further investigation.
 The student will be removed from any clinical experience until the reason for such exposure is resolved.

-7. INDIVIDUAL EXPOSURE BEYOND EXPOSURE LIMITS
+INDIVIDUAL EXPOSURE BEYOND EXPOSURE LIMITS